Laser Marking Applications

 Copper is a tougher metal to mark than the cast iron that we examined above as it is a highly reflective metal.
 This means that it can often reflect whatever is being directed at it.
 SPI Fiber lasers are a great workaround for this due to our innovative back reflection technology, but must still be operating at high peak power to achieve the desired results.

 Using a multi-waveform process, a select few colours can be left on copper’s surface.
-This has been one of the most important developments in laser marking in recent years.
+This has been one of the most important developments in marking with lasers in recent years.

 The marking of steel